yejinjkim/yejinjkim.github.io/index.md

 [University of Texas Health Science Center at Houston](https://www.uth.edu/)
 7000 Fannin, Suite 600
 Houston, Texas 77030
+Yejin.Kim@uth.tmc.edu

 **Yejin Kim** is an assistant professor (tenure track) at the School of Biomedical Informatics at University of Texas Health Science Center (UTHealth) and a founding faculty of [Center for Secure Artificial Intelligence for Healthcare](https://sbmi.uth.edu/safe/) since 2018.
 Her research interest is on data mining and machine learning for healthcare applications, particularly treatment effect estimation, network representation, and computational phenotyping.

-I am looking for motivated Ph.D students and postdocs.
-Send me an email with your CV!
+**I am looking for motivated Ph.D students and postdocs.
+Send me an email with your CV!**

 ## Research Interests